carlos-marin1742/Apple-Sentiment-analysis-NLP/README.md

 ## Background
+A new iPhone and Android has just been released.

+Attendees are voicing their oppinions on Twitter

-Customers buy Apple products everyday.They also hop on twitter to voice their opinions about products everyday on Twittter.
-Using Natural Language Processing (NLP), we can determine what are the most common words being sent and with what tone.
-And Identify the best model for future predictions.
+Using Natural Language Processing (NLP) we can determine what are the most common words being used and what tone

+Identify the best model for future predictions

 ## Business Problem
-What positive things are customers saying about Apple Products or Apple Company?

-What negative things are customers saying about Apple Products or Apple Company?
+We are marketing company contracted to evaluate these customers tweets based on sentiments

+Identify what customers are saying about the new phones and company.

 ## Data
 Using the tweet product dataset.
 Dataset has over 9000 tweets, and 3 columns.